The way we tend to think about addiction doesn’t usually awake sympathy or empathy.

 On the other side, mental disorders can lead to drug abuse, as a means of “self-medication”.
 In trying to deal with anxiety or depression, people may rely on alcohol, tobacco or other drugs.

 Alcohol has mood-depressant effects in larger quantities.
-About 15 million of US adults have social anxiety disorder.
+About 15 million US adults have social anxiety disorder.
 Drinking helps them cope or avoid the symptoms.
 Murray Stein, MD, MPH, and John Walker, PhD, the authors of Triumph Over Shyness: Conquering Social Anxiety Disorder state that social anxiety disorder “frequently travels in the company of other emotional difficulties” such as alcohol or drug abuse, depression, and other anxiety disorders.

 People struggling with addiction can be feeling guilty and ashamed of their behavior once in remission and realizing the difficulties in managing to stay clean, sober or in control.
-These feelings often seem like triggers to go back to the addictive behaviors.
+These feelings often seem like triggers to go back to addictive behaviors.
 Alcohol abuse seems to be increasing the risk of depression.
 Chronic alcohol misuse impacts the mood significantly and can often lead to suicide or suicide attempts.
 Anxiety frequently goes along with drinking and tends to amplify the effects of depression.

 About 25 percent of US adults with ADHD suffer from substance dependence every year.
 People with ADHD seem to be 2.5 times more likely to develop an addiction than those without the disorder.

-Suffering makes us more vulnerable and more in need for a viable resource to ease the pain.
+Suffering makes us more vulnerable and more in need of a viable resource to ease the pain.
 Raising awareness about mental health problems and assisting people in finding alternative resources to cope – mental health professionals or support groups, for example – can make a huge difference!

 If you haven’t had a chance to see Johann Hari’s TED talk about the cause of addictions, I highly suggest you watch it.